Shift Work Statistics 2026: Data, Risks, Industries

 Common scheduling problems

-- Overtime management. almost 50% of overtime is used to cover absences (Circadian)
+- Overtime management: almost 50% of overtime is used to cover absences (Circadian), which is why reducing overtime with better scheduling matters more than another generic cost-cutting push

-- Communication breakdowns. schedule changes via text/WhatsApp lead to confusion and no-shows
+- Communication breakdowns: schedule changes via text or WhatsApp lead to confusion, employee no-shows, and missed handoffs

 How businesses schedule today